rcriii42/mesa-geo-navex/README.md

 Show nav chart with various layers

   options:
-  -h, --help       show this help message and exit --layers LAYERS  Comma delimited list of layers to show (no spaces) --type TYPE      The map type (Paper, ENC)
+  -h, --help       show this help message and exit --layers LAYERS  Comma delimited list of layers (1 - 12) to show.
+Default is 1,2,3,5 --type TYPE      The map type (paper, enc), default is paper
 ```